mikafeng/17-Regex-Tutorial/gist-template.md

 The `^` and `$` anchors can match an exact string when text follows it directly.
 `/^Reminder/` will match strings that start with 'Reminder'.
 `/end$/` will match strings that end with 'end'.
-Exact string mathches are case sensitive.
+Exact string matches are case sensitive.

 `^`([a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,6})*`$`
 In the email regex above, the `^` indicates the beginning of the string and `$` indicates the end.